Cape Arago State Park

 • The area offers opportunities for fishing, hiking, watching seals and sea lions

-Located at the end of Cape Arago Highway, about 14 miles southwest of Coos Bay, and 5 miles south of Charleston, Cape Arago is a part of the Oregon Islands National Wildlife Refuge.The cape provides a breathtaking vista of the Pacific Ocean, reefs and islands with large concentrations of marine mammals.
+Located at the end of Cape Arago Highway, about 14 miles southwest of Coos Bay and 5 miles south of Charleston, Cape Arago is part of the Oregon Islands National Wildlife Refuge.
+The cape offers stunning views of the Pacific Ocean, reefs, and offshore islands, home to large colonies of marine mammals.

-Cape Arago Trails
+Cape Arago Hiking

 Cape Arago Trail